wqfeng/reflections/lesson_2_reflections.md

 ## Whare are some situations when branches would be helpful in keeping history organized?
 How would branches help?

 Branches help in parally development.

+## How do the diagrams help you visualize the branch structure?

+It helps me know the versions.

+## What are the pros and cons of Git’s automatic merging vs. always doing merges manually?

+### pros

++ automatic merging save time.

++ usually an automatic merging is enough.

+### cons

++ have to merge manually when conflicts happen.